 That those caissons go rolling along

-“Night night birthday boy!”
+“Night night birthday boy!” she said.

-Again, now that I was talking, instead of just nodding I said, “Almost!”
+Now that I was talking, instead of just nodding I said, “Almost!”

 She looked at me and grinned, nodding her head and said the same thing, “Almost!”